 I think we all want to ask good, if not great, questions in a job interview.
-This shows the interviewer what you are made of and also helps you figure out if you want to work there.
+They show the interviewer your interest, skills, knowledge, and abilities.
+They also help you figure out if you want to work there.
 There are plenty of websites and experts that give you advice on what to ask a potential employer.
 For instance, here are a few examples of questions to ask:

 1. What skills and experiences would make an ideal candidate?